DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/GSEA.jpg" style="border:none;" />
 </div>

-**January 10th and 17th** - We'll spend the next two classes learning the principles and practice of using [GSEA](http://www.broadinstitute.org/gsea/index.jsp) in conjunction with large collections of gene signatures available through the Broad Institute's [Molecular Signatures Database](http://www.broadinstitute.org/gsea/msigdb/index.jsp) to discover pathways involved in your biological system.
+**Nov 14th and 21st** - We'll spend the next two classes learning the principles and practice of using [GSEA](http://www.broadinstitute.org/gsea/index.jsp) in conjunction with large collections of gene signatures available through the Broad Institute's [Molecular Signatures Database](http://www.broadinstitute.org/gsea/msigdb/index.jsp) to discover pathways involved in your biological system.
 In the first class we'll use the GSEA program from the Broad Institute to carry out out analysis.
 In the second class we'll run GSEA through R.

 <div style="clear:both"></div>